oVirt/ovirt-site/source/howto/setup-a-dwh-development-environment.html.md

       < repository folder path >/ovirt-dwh/data-warehouse/historydbscripts_postgres/create_db.sh
       Note: Postgres is required to create the database.

-*   Setup connections context in the Talend Open Studio.
+*   Setup connections context in the Talend DI.
 For details on this refer to Talend's documentation.
 *   You may now run the project and test it in the TOS.

+## Test package deployment

+*   setup oVirt Engine.
+*   Create the ovirt_history database using the create_db.sh script in the path:

+      < repository folder path >/ovirt-dwh/data-warehouse/historydbscripts_postgres/create_db.sh
+      Note: Postgres is required to create the database.

+Or upgrade the database:

+      < repository folder path >/ovirt-dwh/data-warehouse/historydbscripts_postgres/upgrade.sh

+*   Run the maven deployment profile:

+      mvn clean install -Pdep

+*   Run the root deployment script as root in the path:

+      < repository folder path >/ovirt-dwh/data-warehouse/history_etl/etl_sources/packaging/root_etl_deploy.sh < user you used to run the profile >

+*   You can now run the ovirt-etl service.

+## Remove package test deployment

+*   Drop the ovirt_history database, if you want to reset collection.
+*   Run the maven undeployment profile:

+      mvn clean install -Pundep

+*   Run the root deployment script as root in the path:

+      < repository folder path >/ovirt-dwh/data-warehouse/history_etl/etl_sources/packaging/root_etl_undeploy.sh

+*   You may also remove config files in the paths: /etc/ovirt/ovirt-dwh, /etc/logrotate.d/ovirt-etl.
+*   Everything should now be removed.

 <Category:Documentation> <Category:Reports> [Category:Development environment](Category:Development environment)